D2-mods/D2-Mira/d2-mira/readme.txt

 --

 Updates:

+v4.17
+- BG2 (all versions): fixed possible conflicts (duplicate items) if using another mod that makes the Golden Pantaloons always added to the starting dungeon (ex. the new Golden Pantaloons/Better SoA Start component from cdtweaks/Tweaks Anthology).
+- added component: Check item usability.
+Removes item restrictions if added by another mod.
+Skipped on initial mod install.
+Can be re-run at any time (does not uninstall other mods).
+This is automatically checked from other components as well, but the new component can be used if you install a later tweak that added restrictions.

 v4.16
 - bg1 (classic): fixed installer error that could occur because I didn't test it without baldurdash and dudleyville fixes.
 My test setup includes these by default.
 This mod will now install without error on an unmodded original BG1.